Troubleshooting Docker-related errors

 post_start

-Docker compose file uses the "post_start" lifecycle hook to provision the MinIO instance.
+The Docker compose file used if relying on quickstart script or installation using Docker Compose uses the "post_start" lifecycle hook to provision the MinIO instance.

 validating compose.yaml: services.minio Additional property post_start is not allowed